Measles Outbreak 2026: What Every Adult Needs to Know Right Now

 Pregnant Women (and Those Planning Pregnancy)

 Measles during pregnancy can cause severe complications including preterm labor and low birth weight.
-The MMR vaccine cannot be given during pregnancy — it's a live vaccine.
+The MMR vaccine cannot be given during pregnancy, as it's a live vaccine.
 Women who are not immune and are planning to become pregnant should get vaccinated at least four weeks before conception.

 People Living in or Traveling to Outbreak Areas

-If you live in or near an active outbreak area — including parts of South Carolina, Utah, Arizona, Florida, or other affected states — public health authorities may issue specific guidance for your community.
-Follow local health department recommendations closely.
+If you live in or near an active outbreak area, including parts of South Carolina, Utah, Arizona, Florida, or other affected states, follow local health department recommendations closely.
+Public health authorities may issue specific guidance for your community.

 📎 Source Link: Johns Hopkins IVAC — U.S. Measles Tracker (Updated Weekly)